 The first option will cost you the subscription fee times the number of stores you have.
 Basic Shopify account currently costs $29/month, so if you’re on this subscription, two stores will cost you $58/month, three - $87/month, and so on.

 Meanwhile, Shopify Plus plans are custom, but they start at $2000/month.

 What are the challenges of managing multiple Shopify stores?

 - Order processing and management.
 Your customers will be placing orders on different stores but from the same product pool.
 If you're not using Shopify data export or something similar, this is where it can get really confusing, increasing the possibility for various errors.

 - Keeping track of inventory.
-Similarly, it can be difficult to manage your stocks accurately, running the risk of disappointing your visitors.
-For instance, there might be no guarantee that the item is in stock, and ongoing returns and refunds can make things even worse.
+Similarly, it can be difficult to keep track of inventory accurately, running the risk of disappointing your visitors.
+For instance, there might be no guarantee that the item is in stock, and ongoing inquiries by angry customers can make things even worse.